julienvollering/DSMdepth/ms/ms.md

 ### Terrain-based variables can predict peat depth

 At both our sites, LiDAR-derived terrain variables predicted peat depth much better than radiometric variables (Fig. \@ref(fig:modelMetrics)).
-This is consistent with the findings of Pohjankukka et al. [-@pohjankukkaDigitalMappingPeat2025], who mapped peat depth classes at 50 m resolution across Finland.
+This is consistent with the findings of @pohjankukkaDigitalMappingPeat2025, who mapped peat depth classes at 50 m resolution across Finland.

 At both our sites, elevation was the most important predictor, and peat depth showed non-monotonic responses to changes in elevation (Figs. \@ref(fig:varImp), \@ref(fig:pdps)).
 We believe that the idiosyncratic elevational relationships we detected are mostly not generalizable beyond the study areas, because we see no simple mechanism (e.g., via climate) to explain the observed patterns.